-This Official Statement provides information about the \$ General Obligation Refunding Bonds of 2026, Series 1 (2026 Series 1 Bonds) and \$ General Obligation Refunding Bonds of 2027, Series 1 (Forward Delivery) (2027 Series 1 Bonds) (collectively, the 2026 Series 1 Bonds and the 2027 Series 1 Bonds are called the Bonds), which are being issued by the State of Wisconsin (State).
-This Official Statement incorporates by reference information concerning the State contained in Parts I, II, and III of the State of Wisconsin Continuing Disclosure Annual Report, dated December 19, 2025 (2025 Annual Report), including certain updates.
+This Official Statement provides information about the \$474,830,000 General Obligation Bonds of 2026, Series A (Bonds), which are being issued by the State of Wisconsin (State) and includes by reference information concerning the State contained in Parts II and III of the State of Wisconsin Continuing Disclosure Annual Report, dated December 19, 2025 (2025 Annual Report), including certain updates.
+See "THE STATE".

-The Bonds are authorized by Article VIII of the Wisconsin Constitution and Chapters 18 and 20 of the Wisconsin Statutes and will be issued pursuant to 2025 State of Wisconsin Building Commission Resolution 2, adopted on May 7, 2025 (Resolution), by the State of Wisconsin Building Commission (Commission).
+The Bonds are authorized under the Wisconsin Constitution and the Wisconsin Statutes, and are being issued pursuant to 2025 State of Wisconsin Building Commission Resolution 8 adopted on December 17, 2025 (Resolution) by the State of Wisconsin Building Commission (Commission).

-The Commission, an agency of the State, is empowered by law to authorize, issue, and sell all of the State's general obligations.
+The Commission, an agency of the State, is empowered by law to authorize, issue, and sell all the State's general obligations.
 The Commission is assisted and staffed by the State of Wisconsin Department of Administration (Department of Administration).